qiuxintao101/cobra/docs/detail.rst

   String.
 Path to the lift.chain.gz.

 Details
-  For user convenience, CoBRA will automatic download this file if it is not been downloaded.
+  For user convenience, CoBRA will automatic download this file if it has not been downloaded.
+This file is used for hg19 and mm9 analysis.
+It can lift-over coordinates to hg38 and mm10.

 ``giggle``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
-Path to the giggle.tar.gz, that can be use for cistrome toolkit analysis for finding similar ChIP-seq data that compare to the peaks of interested.
+Path to the giggle.tar.gz that can be use for cistrome toolkit analysis for finding similar ChIP-seq data that compare to the peaks of interest.

 Details
-  For user convenience, CoBRA will automatic download this file if it is not been downloaded.
-Can also be downloaded `here <http://cistrome.org/~chenfei/MAESTRO/giggle.tar.gz>`__.
+  For user convenience, CoBRA will automatic download this file if it has not been downloaded.
+It can also be downloaded `here <http://cistrome.org/~chenfei/MAESTRO/giggle.tar.gz>`__.